 The Vega 56 has 8GB of HBM2 memory which offers huge improvements over the standard GDDR memory types due to its massive bandwidth.
 The cost of entry for a Vega 56 is pretty high though, at $483 on eBay at the time of writing.
 This would be the MSRP of an RX 6700 XT in an ideal world, but unfortunately such is not the case currently.
 The mining performance of the Vega 56 is at 39.2 MH/s and it consumes around 174W while doing so.
 At this rate, it can deliver a daily profit of $4.34 and would take 111 days to break even.

-The Vega 56 is an interesting card to maintain in 2021.
+The Vega 56 is an interesting card to maintain.
 When it is completely stock, it is quite a power-hungry graphics card and has the tendency to run hot as well, which is not helped by the complete lack of any third-party AIB models.
 The real trick with the Vega cards is undervolting.
 When it is undervolted, the Vega 56 can actually perform significantly better than at stock, while lowering the power draw and subsequently lowering temperatures as well.
 This makes it an ideal option for those enthusiasts who love to tinker with their graphics cards.

 The RX Vega 56 is an excellent gaming GPU as well, and it can play all AAA games at 1080p at High-Ultra details at 60 FPS or more.
 It can also dabble in some entry-level 1440p gaming in some older AAA titles or lighter eSports titles.
 The Vega 56 does not have many 3rd party AIB models, so you would have to make do with a blower-style model like our recommended MSI Airboost RX Vega 56 8GB.
 Undervolting would really help with the temperature control of this card.